pseamusmcdonald/cs50x-programs/image-filter-program/README.md

 # Image Filter Program

+This program does various image filtering in C and was done along wih my self-study of CS50X.
 The starting point for this program was everything but an essentially void helpers.c file.
 See my contributions there.

 **Note** You may only use uncompressed, 24bit BMP images.
 Use this converter to change other images.

-*This project for CS50 is meant to be compiled with clang.*
+*This program is meant to be compiled with clang.*

 To compile: